mars0i/masonclj/README.md

 ===

 A very small library that provides functions and macros that smooth a few rough edges to using MASON in Clojure.
-(The rough edges are due to reasonable design choices by the architects of both Clojure and MASON.)
+(Most of the rough edges are due to reasonable design choices by the architects of both Clojure and MASON that sometimes don't fit together well.)

 ## Usage